 Endocyte, Inc., is a biopharmaceutical company developing targeted therapies for the treatment of cancer and other serious diseases.
-We use our proprietary technology to create novel small molecule drug conjugates, or SMDCs, and companion imaging diagnostics.
+We use our proprietary technology to create novel small molecule drug conjugates, or SMDCs, and companion imaging agents.
 Our SMDCs actively target receptors that are over-expressed on diseased cells, relative to healthy cells.
 This targeted approach is designed to enable the treatment of patients with highly active drugs at greater doses, delivered more frequently, and over longer periods of time than would be possible with the untargeted drug alone.
-We are also developing companion imaging diagnostics for each of our SMDCs that are designed to identify the patients whose disease over-expresses the target receptors of the therapy and who are therefore more likely to benefit from treatment.
-This combination of an SMDC with its companion imaging diagnostic is designed to personalize the treatment of patients by delivering effective therapy, selectively to diseased cells, in the patients most likely to benefit.
+We are also developing companion imaging agents for each of our SMDCs that are designed to identify the patients whose disease over-expresses the target receptors of the therapy and who are therefore more likely to benefit from treatment.
+This combination of an SMDC with its companion imaging agent is designed to personalize the treatment of patients by delivering effective therapy, selectively to diseased cells, in the patients most likely to benefit.

 Vintafolide (EC145) and the PRECEDENT Study

 Our lead SMDC, vintafolide (EC145), targets the folate receptor, which is frequently over-expressed in some of the most prevalent, and difficult to treat, solid tumor cancer indications, including non-small cell lung, breast, colorectal, kidney, endometrial and other cancers including ovarian cancer.